devfemibadmus/webmedia/readme.md

 ## Overview

-**WEBMEDIA** [MediaSaver](https://github.com/devfemibadmus/mediasaver) backend to save videos, images and audio from web currently support the social media only.
-It uses [Selenium](https://github.com/SeleniumHQ/selenium) for web scraping and in other form it uses predefine method seen from network. (onGoing)
+**WEBMEDIA**: [MediaSaver](https://github.com/devfemibadmus/mediasaver) backend for saving videos, images, and audio from the web.
+Currently supports social media platforms only.
+It performs web scraping and uses predefined methods observed from network traffic.

+## Dependencies

+- **[Selenium](https://github.com/SeleniumHQ/selenium)**: Primarily used for Instagram (av/s 1.1604s).
+It's capable of supporting other platforms as well and performs efficiently, but optimization is key.

+- **[Requests](https://github.com/psf/requests)**: Used for TikTok and Facebook.

+- **[Cors.lol](https://github.com/BradPerbs/cors.lol)**: for video rendering on web

+- **[corsproxy.io](https://github.com/cors-proxy/fix-cors-errors)**: for image rendering on web

 ## Features